The Emissions Factors database includes the following indicators related to emissions from electricity and heat generation:

 Single and multi-user licences can be purchased directly online.
 These licences are exclusively for a single company or group and do not allow you to do work with third parties or put the data in a model for which the derived data would be visible or available to third parties (see below).

 A single user licence is appropriate as long as only one person can access or view the data.
-If other users were able to view even the results of the calculations in a shared internal tool then you would need a licence to reflect all the users – if they are worldwide then a global licence would be needed.
+If other users were able to view even the results of the calculations in a shared internal tool then you would need a licence to reflect all the users – if they are in different locations then a global licence would be needed.

 We would therefore expect all multinationals to purchase the global licence (unlimited users, multiple locations).